-'The Cheshire County Training College, its students and the Great War' - Margaret Roberts and Sarah Gee
+'The Cheshire County Training College, its students and the Great War' Margaret Roberts and Sarah Webb

 To mark the centenary of the end of the Great War Margaret Roberts (Sport and Leisure History Research Team) and Sarah Webb (Cheshire Campus Library) give a public lecture on the impact of the War on the College and its community.